Petar-Dinev/JavaScript/README.md

 # SoftUni-Fundamentals

-Here i keep my tasks from SoftUni-fundamentals course.
+Here are my tasks from SoftUni-Fundamentals course.